-Last night’s Republican primary debate in Las Vegas was easily the most petulant in a series of five similar gatherings held over a tight, six-week period that’s seen the candidates bounce up and down in the polls and fire off a series of memorable verbal shots across each other’s laboring bows.
+Last night’s Republican primary debate in Las Vegas was easily the most petulant in a series of five similar gatherings held over a tight, six-week period that’s seen the candidates bounce up and down in the polls and fire off a series of memorable verbal shots across their respective bows.

 For Mitt Romney and rival Texas Gov. Rick Perry, the familiarity accrued over the past month and a half turned to full-bred contempt during an exchange about illegal immigration, with Romney going so far as to place his hand impatiently on Perry’s shoulder.